rtlabs-com/p-net/doc/abbreviations.rst

 TSN
     Time-Sensitive Networking
 TTL
    Time to live.
-A field in an LLDP Ethernet frames.
+A field in an LLDP Ethernet frame.
 UC
     Unicast (as opposed to multicast)
 UDP